zouzhuozhang/zouzhuozhang.github.io/content/posts/Blog/start-blog/index.md

 ---
-title: "Statr a web log"
+title: "Statr a Web Log"
 summary: Deploying a Blog from 0 to 1.
 date: 2025-02-15
 weight: 100